DiiGii/gpt2-scratch/README.md

 ---

+## Embeddings (gpt2_embeddings.ipynb)

+**Embeddings** are dense, low-dimensional vector representations of discrete data like words, phrases, or even entire documents.
+Instead of representing items as one-hot encoded vectors (long vectors with a single '1' and many '0's), embeddings map them to continuous vector spaces where semantically similar items are located closer to each other.
+This allows machine learning models to capture relationships and similarities between items more effectively.

 ## Bigram Models (gpt2_bigram_models.ipynb)

 **Bigram models** predict the probability of a word based solely on the preceding word.
 They analyze text by counting the occurrences of word pairs (bigrams) and use these counts to estimate the likelihood of one word following another.
 This simple approach captures some local context but doesn't account for longer-range dependencies in language.
 You'll implement a bigram model in the notebook below, and see how it performs on a short piece of input text.